teragonaudio/Website/_posts/2010-03-15-How-to-make-your-own-VST-host.md

 documentation, as they will provide you with further hints as to the correct implementation.
-Also, you should take time to create good logging facilities in your host, particularly in the `hostCallback()` method, as most plugin incompatibilities are usually triggered from some miscommunication there.
+Also, you should take time to create good logging facilities in your host, particularly in the `hostCallback()` method, as most plugin incompatibilities are usually triggered from some error there.

 [1]: http://www.codeplex.com/vstnet